pbiggar/phc/doc/manual/codingguide.rst

    libtool e gdb --args src/phc --help

-If you are working on, or debugging, |phc| compiled code, we have created a `convenience wrapper
+If you are working on, or debugging, compilation with |phc|, we have created a `convenience wrapper
 <http://code.google.com/p/phc/source/browse/trunk/misc/comp>`_ wrapper to
 simplfiy this.